rahimkhoja/BitcoinCash-Daemon-Deployment-CentOS7/README.md

 ### Features
 -------------

-* Installs and configures NGINX on CentOS 7.
+* Installs and configures the Bitcoin Cash Daemon on CentOS 7.
-* Generates SSL certificates and configures NGINX to use them.
-* Automatically Renews SSL certificates generated with Certbot and LetsEncrypt.
-* Easy to use Bash scripts.
-* Documentation.
+* Lazy Mans Documentation.

 ### Requirements
 -------------

-* Root access to a CentOS 7.* Server.
+* Root access to a CentOS 7.* Server with enough space to host the BCH blockchain.
+(500GB or more)
-* Port 80 and 443 on the server must be accessible from the internet.
-* The server must have a publically accessible DNS name.
+* Internet Access.